M66B/FairEmail/FAQ.md

 Account:

-* Enable *Separate notifications* in the advanced account settings (Settings, scroll to step 1, tap Manage, tap account, tap Advanced)
+* Enable *Separate notifications* in the advanced account settings (Settings, tap Manual setup and more options, tap Accounts, tap account, tap Advanced)
-* Long press the account in the account list (Settings, scroll to step 1, tap Manage) and select *Edit notification channel* to change the notification sound
+* Long press the account in the account list (Settings, tap Manual setup and more options, tap Accounts) and select *Edit notification channel* to change the notification sound

 Folder: